How to create Azure SQL database

 Now click on Apply.

-Step-7: Click on the Next: Networking> button to go to the Networking tab.
+7. Click the Next: Networking> button in the Networking tab.

 In the Networking tab, Choose the below options